 I started out as a volunteer and was very interested in working as a receptionist.
 When I saw that VBIS was looking for one, I just had to apply.
 It meant that I could do what I love and also be able to support a non-profit organization.
 Since then, I’ve been able to expand my role into Special Projects, which is also something I’m very passionate about.

-What is your favourite part of being on the Board of Directors at VBIS?
+What is the best part of working at VBIS?

-What is the most important thing you learned volunteering at VBIS?
+What is the most important thing you learned working at VBIS?

 What is a fun fact about you?